MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Dr Scott J Turner

-Dr Scott J Turner has over a decade of experience in private practice solely focused on performing cosmetic surgery.
+Dr Scott J Turner has over a decade of experience in private practice, solely focused on performing cosmetic surgery.

 Request a consultation